-VMware Fusion 6 review
+VMware Fusion 6 full review

 Running Windows on a Mac is made easy by Apple, with Boot Camp built-in.
 But for more control, and an experience less fraught by the perils and flakiness of booting Windows the native way, there’s always virtualisation.
 Following very shortly after Parallels’ update to Parallels Desktop 9 for Mac last year came VMware Fusion 6, another gateway to the world of other x86 operating systems from virtualisation-industry heavyweight VMware, Inc.